 Models should be easily passed throughout your app and used anywhere the corresponding data is needed.

-, and a setter is created to set the model property in this.attributes
+from this.attributes, and a setter is created to set the model property in this.attributes and emit change

 Extends: Rasti.Emitter